-Of the water quality parameters monitored, only turbidity appeared to influence the seasonal distribution and abundance of fish species in the mainstem.
-High turbidity values in the mainstem during the warmer months may have selectively excluded some fish species such as Arctic grayling which prefer to reside in the clear water tributaries (Tack 1980).
+Of the water quality parameters monitored, only turbidity appeared that it might influence the distribution and abundance of fish species in the mainstem.
+High turbidity values in the mainstem during the warmer months may selectively exclude some fish species such as Arctic grayling which prefer to reside in the clear water tributaries.
 However, it is generally assumed that grayling utilize the mainstem habitat for overwintering when turbidity levels have decreased significantly.